 Matrix Transformations (DP IB Applications & Interpretation (AI)): Revision Note

-Transformation by a Matrix
+Transformation by a matrix

 What is a transformation matrix?

-• Commonly used transformation matrices include
+• They are called transformation matrices

-• A matrix transformation will be of the form open parentheses table row a b row c d end table close parentheses open parentheses table row x row y end table close parentheses plus open parentheses table row e row f end table close parentheses
+open parentheses table row a b row c d end table close parentheses open parentheses table row x row y end table close parentheses plus open parentheses table row e row f end table close parentheses

 • STEP 1